mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 name:     Excelsious<br>
 text:     **Celerity**, **Provoke**<br>
-          This minion gains +1⚔️/+1❤️ for each time you healed anything this game.
+          This minion gains +1⚔️/+1❤️ for each time you healed a unit this game.

 name:     Sky Phalanx<br>
 text:     Summon three Silverguard Knights nearby your General.

 name:     Amaranthine Vow<br>
-text:     Summon around your General all allies with **Provoke** that died this game.
+text:     Allies with **Provoke** destroyed this game are summoned around your General.

 name:     Kaleos Xaan<br>
 text:     **Bloodbound Spell**: Teleport an allied minion up to 2 spaces.